BarchamMal/MC-Extended/README.md

 - Q: Will you port this mod to Forge?
 - A: No. I don't plan to.
-- E: The Fabric APIs are very easy to use and, I am not experienced enough to port it to Forge.
+- E: The Fabric APIs are very easy to use, and I am not experienced enough to port it to Forge.

 ## Contributing
 * If you wish to help develope this mod, then check out the issues.